brainpicture/manager/README.md

   }
 },

-port: 8169 // port the daemon will use to communicate with client
+port: 8169 // port the daemon will use to communicate with a client
 ```

 You can restart the manager daemon using